Prospective Students - Frequently Asked Questions

 - online course fees and/or other miscellaneous fees associated with your department

 However, if any of these are charged to your Bursar account, the fee(s) may be automatically subtracted once your financial aid posts to your Bursar account which is around the time classes start each semester or if a student is awarded a refund, those funds can be used to offset these costs.
 You can also utilize student loans if needed.
+Also, you can find special educational discounts for laptops and other items on the IU Knowledge Base page here.

 YES, as an IU 21st Century Scholar, you can utilize your 21st Century Scholarship to pay for tuition for any "IU approved" or "IU co-sponsored" study abroad program during the fall/spring semester. *Please note that your IU 21st Century Scholarship cannot be applied for the summer semester.
-However, you can apply to receive a partial scholarship for the summer semester through the IU OVPDEMA Overseas Studies and Scholarship Program.
+However, you can apply to receive a partial scholarship for the summer semester through the IU OVPDEI Overseas Studies and Scholarship Program.

 THE SCHOLARSHIP AND FINANCIAL AID